Tencent, Sony strike China music distribution deal

 “The market dynamics are changing and we’re seeing the music market in general is very vibrant,” said Dowson Tong, president of Tencent’s social network group, in a telephone interview on Tuesday.
 “We just need to look at creative ways to develop the market.”

-Tong sees Tencent making money not only from its music subscription service but also by taking its growing catalog of music and artists from its streaming services into China’s popular karaoke parlors.
+Tong sees Tencent making money not only from its music subscription service but also by taking its growing catalogue of music and artists from its streaming services into China’s popular karaoke parlours.
 Holding online concerts for users could be another revenue stream.

 “China can easily become within a relatively short period of time one of the world’s largest music markets,” said Edgar Berger, Chief Executive of Sony Music Entertainment International, in a statement.